Chino XL: Early life

-Born in The Bronx, New York, Derek Barbosa grew up in East Orange, New Jersey.
+Born in the Bronx, New York, Derek Barbosa grew up in East Orange, New Jersey.
 He was raised by his single mother (African American) and his father was of Puerto Rican descent.

 Career

 After co-founding the duo Art of Origin with Kerri Chandler, "Chino XL" (as he was called from then on) was signed at age 16 by music impresario Rick Rubin to his American Recordings label, at the time a member of the Warner Bros.
 Records family.

+Debut album

 Barbosa released his debut album Here to Save You All in 1996, to critical acclaim.
 The lead single "Kreep", which featured an interpolation of the Radiohead song "Creep" received major airplay by radio and MTV.
 "Kreep" charted on the Billboard Bubbling Under R&B Chart for a record 23 weeks, from July 1996 to January 1997.
 Here to Save You All was A&R'd by Dan Charnas.
 It also included the single "No Complex".

 Chino was released from his American Recordings contract when the label switched distributors from Warner Bros.
 Records to Columbia Records in 1997.

+Other record deals and recordings

-Warner then signed Chino in the fall of 1997.
+Warner Bros.
+Records signed Chino in the fall of 1997.
 His second album was due to come out in April 1999 but numerous delays prevented this.
 In early 2001, when the album's lead single "Let 'Em Live" featuring Kool G Rap was about to appear, Chino was dropped by Warner, as they folded their Black music department, allegedly due to the public legal battle with Prince.
 The album was eventually released in 2001 by Metro Records under the title I Told You So.

-Chino later decided to pursue an acting career.
-He found immediate success, making guest appearances on multiple popular television series, indie films and Warner Bros.
-Pictures “Alex & Emma” by acclaimed director Rob Reiner.
-Chino worked with rock engineer Kent Oliver, recorded at landmark Los Angeles recording studios and worked closely with his then-manager to bring Poison Pen to life.
-The duo co-executive produced this long-awaited 3rd studio album (2006), which introduced the iconic classic “Wordsmith”, and featured appearances by Proof of D-12, Killah Priest and hip hop duo The Beatnuts.
-The title track was dusted off and finally released, after being recorded in 1995, under the production and A&R auspices of Dan Charnas.
+Chino worked with rock engineer Kent Hitchcock to bring Poison Pen to life.
+The lyricist/emcee co-executive produced this 3rd studio album (2006), which introduced “Wordsmith” and featured appearances by Proof of D-12, Killah Priest and hip-hop duo The Beatnuts.
+The title track is produced by Dan Charnas, pulled from 1996 sessions while still signed to Rubin’s label.

 In 2007, Chino signed a contract with the Universal Latino label Machete Music.

-In 2009, Chino's fourth album RICANstruction was released via his own joint venture CPR/Universal.
-It featured appearances by Immortal Technique, Tech N9ne, and Bun B and was produced by DJ Khalil, with 5x Grammy winner Focus acting as executive producer.
+In 2009, Chino's fourth album RICANstruction was released via his own joint venture with Universal Music.
+The album featured appearances by Immortal Technique, Tech N9ne, and Bun B and was produced by DJ Khalil, with 5x Grammy winner Focus acting as executive producer.

 On August 19, 2011, a song titled "N.I.C.E.", produced by Nick Wiz, was released.